activeviam/jdk4py/README.md

 ## Versioning

-jdk4py versions contains 4 figures:
+jdk4py version contains 4 figures:

-  - The first 3 figures is the Java version
+  - The first 3 figures are the Java version
   - The fourth is jdk4py specific: it starts at 0 for each Java version and then increases.

 ## API